wtsi-npg/partisan/README.md

 ### Pools

-`partisan` uses a small pool (the default is 4) of `BatonClient` instances to serve requests.
+`partisan` uses a small pool of `BatonClient` instances to serve requests (the default number is 4).
 This pool is created automatically and is passed to the constructors of `Collection`s and `DataObject`s by default.
 If you would like an alternative client management strategy, you can do this by creating your own pool.

 Let's create a `Collection` using the default pool.